streamsupport/streamsupport/README.md

  - The static methods from interface j.u.s.Stream are located in j8.u.s.RefStreams which also contains the new Java 9 j.u.s.Stream default methods.
-The equivalent methods in j8.u.s.StreamSupport are deprecated since 1.3.2 and will be removed in a future release.
+The equivalent methods in j8.u.s.StreamSupport are deprecated since 1.3.2 and have been removed in release 1.4.1

  - As of release 1.4, the former single streamsupport.jar has been partitioned into a core streamsupport.jar and 3 additional optional components:

    * streamsupport-cfuture (CompletableFuture API)
    * streamsupport-atomic  (j8.u.c.atomic package)
-   * streamsupport-flow    (Flow API)
+   * streamsupport-flow    (Java 9 Flow API)

    All of them have a dependency on the core streamsupport.jar